knpuniversity/javascript/knpu/ep4-reactjs/server-pass-props.md

 [[[ code('c55d781001') ]]]

-Suddenly!
-All of the keys on that object will be passed as props!
+Suddenly all of the keys on that object will be passed as props!
 And this is cool: set `shouldShowHeart` to false.
 Hmm: we're now passing `withHeart=false`... but thanks to the spread prop, we're passing that prop *again* as true.